DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-IDE003 - MFA Guidance-External.md

 ---

 ## Who is this guidance for?
-This guidance is aimed at DfE Services
+This guidance is aimed at DfE Services.

-IF you are looking for MFA guidance for services please use [MFA Guidance for Schools](https://github.com/DFE-Digital/Enterprise-Security-Architecture/blob/main/Guidelines/GDL-IDE003%20-%20MFA%20Guidance-Schools.md)
+If you are looking for MFA guidance for schools please use [MFA Guidance for Schools](https://github.com/DFE-Digital/Enterprise-Security-Architecture/blob/main/Guidelines/GDL-IDE003%20-%20MFA%20Guidance-Schools.md)